-We expect our current level of research and development expenses to continue to increase for the foreseeable future as we continue development of TRC105, including our Phase 3 clinical trial in angiosarcoma, an orphan indication, our Phase 2 clinical trial in GTN, initiate manufacturing activities required for regulatory approval, and begin development of our licensed compounds, TRC253 and TRC694.
+We expect our current level of research and development expenses to remain relatively constant for the foreseeable future as we continue development of TRC105, including our Phase 3 clinical trial in angiosarcoma, continue development activities for our licensed compound TRC253, including our Phase 1/2 clinical trial of TRC253 in castration-resistant prostate cancer, begin clinical development of TJ004309, and expand our manufacturing activities required for regulatory approval for TRC105.

 We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of our product candidates due to the inherently unpredictable nature of preclinical and clinical development.

 Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
 We anticipate that we will make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the results of ongoing and future preclinical studies and clinical trials, regulatory developments and our ongoing assessments as to each product candidate's commercial potential.
 We will need to raise substantial additional capital in the future.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.